Upcoming Neurosurgery Events at UCLA

 The UCLA Department of Neurosurgery sponsors, attends, and/or participates in numerous Neurosurgery events during the course of every year.
 The list below details upcoming events in which UCLA staff will be involved.
 Some of the events are open to the public, while others are highly specialized seminars designed to enhance the knowledge of trained physicians and surgeons.
 When available, the event description will conclude with a link to websites devoted especially to the specific event.

-Join us at this luxurious venue for a weekend on the beach in Santa Monica and hear the latest updates in neurological surgery, learn about emerging treatments, and earn CME credit.
+Join us at this luxurious venue for a weekend on the beach in Santa Monica and hear the latest updates in neurological surgery and learn about emerging treatments.This course is approved for AMA PRA Category 1 Credit TM

 January 18-20, 2019 Universal City, CA